Golam (2024 film): Plot

-John was found to be the co-founder of V-Pharma Pharmaceuticals.
-Some files secretly extracted from John's PC were brought to the doctor by the employees, including a blue print of the office punching machine.
+Isaac was found to be the co-founder of V-Pharma Pharmaceuticals.
+Some files secretly extracted from Isaac's PC were brought to the doctor by the employees, including a blue print of the office punching machine.
 After examining and correlating the data available, he had concluded that the pharmaceutical company was working on an antidote, a futuristic vaccine for HMV (Human Mutagen Virus), aka Red Virus, (with the objective of creating a supply and demand situation) and that the employees were his guinea pigs with the antidote being given to them through snacks and water provided by the company.
 They were being monitored and evaluated regularly through the DNA extracting punching machine.
 The antidote being tested on them was unfiltered and only in its first stage leaving the employees with permanent health issues and consequent emotional distress.
-The enraged victims had sworn vengeance, as they knew John could easily escape law, thanks to his wealth and connections.
+The enraged victims had sworn vengeance, as they knew Isaac could easily escape law, thanks to his wealth and connections.
 They, however, never disclosed their plans to the doctor.

 Sandeep after examining the CCTV footages from their office deduces their method of murder.
 Each of the employees had collectively and step by step, participated in the same, except Rajiv.
-Their plan involved directing John to his restroom to wash off a deliberate coffee spill from his clothes, where he was ensured to be locked in and made to succumb to carbon dioxide poisoning, with any cries for help drowned out by an operating vacuum cleaner.
+Their plan involved directing Isaac to his restroom to wash off a deliberate coffee spill from his clothes, where he was ensured to be locked in and made to succumb to carbon dioxide poisoning, with any cries for help drowned out by an operating vacuum cleaner.

 Sandeep reports the case to be an accidental death, as his conscience deems them not guilty.
 It is revealed that Gibson, also a biochemical scientist, is involved in the illegal and unethical activities of V-Pharma as well.
 Sandeep, with the information obtained from Dr. Kuriakose, sets out to investigate their lab.
-In the end, Gibson, now MD of V-Tech, is shown occupying the late John's cabin with the employees eyeing him testily.
+In the end, Gibson, now MD of V-Tech, is shown occupying the late Isaac's cabin with the employees eyeing him testily.